-Following closely along the lines of Bertsekas & Tsitsiklis (1991) and James & Collins (2006), but taking special care to account for the fact that optimal policies are not necessarily deterministic, it can be shown that the above algorithms converge to optimal solutions.
+We now proceed with the main result of this section.
+The proof follows closely along the lines of Bertsekas & Tsitsiklis (1991) and James & Collins (2006), but special care is taken to account for the fact that optimal policies are not necessarily deterministic.

 Theorem 1.
-Suppose that Assumptions 1 and 2 (James & Collins, 2006) hold and that the optimal value function is bounded above.
+Suppose that Assumptions 1 and 2 hold and that the optimal value function is bounded above.
 Then: